GSA/digitalgov.gov/content/posts/2016-04-06-three-teams-using-the-draft-u-s-web-design-standards-talk-about-their-experiences.md

 ---
+url: /2016/04/06/three-teams-using-the-draft-u-s-web-design-standards-talk-about-their-experiences/
 date: 2016-04-06 2:46:02 -0400
-title: 'Three Teams Using the Draft U.S. Web Design Standards Talk about Their Experiences'
+title: Three Teams Using the Draft U.S. Web Design Standards Talk about Their Experiences
-summary: 'In the five months since we launched the Draft U.S. Web Design Standards &mdash; the U.S. government’s very own set of common UI components and visual styles for websites &mdash; over a dozen websites have used components of the Draft Standards on their sites.
+summary: 'In the five months since we launched the Draft U.S. Web Design Standards &mdash; the U.S. government&rsquo;s very own set of common UI components and visual styles for websites &mdash; over a dozen websites have used components of the Draft Standards on their sites.
 Recently, we talked to three federal web designers about their experiences'
-authors: [melody-kramer]
+authors:
+  - melody-kramer
 categories:
   - Code
   - Design
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
   - UX
 tag:
   - 18F